 The following step is only necessary if you are using a FRITZ!Box as your wireless router, and its "WLAN" LED is not lit:

 - Briefly push the "WLAN" button on the FRITZ!Box to enable the wireless network.
 If you enabled keylock in the FRITZ!Box:

 - Click "Wireless" ("WLAN") in the FRITZ!Box user interface.

 - Click "Radio Network" in the "Wireless" ("WLAN") menu.

-- Enable the option "Name of the wireless radio network visible".
+- Enable the wireless network.

 - Click "Apply" to save the settings.

 2 Changing the router's wireless settings